brainhubeu/react-permissible/README.md

 ## Why?
 Currently there's no permission management in React.
 The existing components are either over-engineered (full ACL support etc.), or limited to role-based management. `react-permissible` is simple at its core and solves only one problem.
 Access the Component if the permissions match, do something otherwise.

+## Live demo/ docs
+You can access live demo/ docs at https://brainhubeu.github.io/react-permissible/.

 ## Installation
 ```
 npm i @brainhubeu/react-permissible